linktrendmedia/App-Legal-Suite/output/B2C Terms of Service.md

 Has the meaning given in the Privacy Policy and Data Processing Addendum (DPA).

 **(s) "Privacy Policy"**
-Means the Registered User Privacy Policy governing the Processing of User Personal Data, available at [INSERT URL].
+Means the Registered User Privacy Policy governing the Processing of User Personal Data, available at [HYPERLINK: INSERT URL].

 **(t) "Renewal Term"**
 Means the period for which a Subscription automatically renews.